1970 Boston Patriots season

 The 1970 Boston Patriots season was the franchise's first season in the National Football League and eleventh overall.
 They ended the season with a record of two wins and twelve losses, fifth (last) in the AFC East Division.

 This was the final season as the “Boston” Patriots, as they moved southwest to Foxborough, Massachusetts the next season and became the “New England” Patriots.
-Their final season as Boston did not go as planned, as the Patriots struggled all season and finished 2–12, the worst record in the NFL.
-Home games in 1970 were played at Harvard Stadium.
+The final season as Boston did not go as planned, as the Patriots struggled all season and finished 2–12, the worst record in the NFL.
+Home games in 1970 were played at Harvard Stadium, their fourth home venue and third in as many seasons.